-Existing Development Patterns and Related Issues
+9.2 Existing Development Patterns and Related Issues

-Highways are generally characterized by various development patterns.
-The changing development patterns reflect the history of development, which spans several decades.
+The US 64-NC 49 Corridor is characterized by various development patterns.
+The changing development patterns throughout corridor reflect the history of development in the corridor, which spans several decades.
 These patterns range from undeveloped areas to completely developed urban conditions.

-All these different conditions affect the way highways function.
-Undeveloped parts of highways provide better mobility; the more developed areas, while having access to goods and services, have experienced a decrease in mobility along highways.
+All these different conditions affect the way the corridor functions.
+Undeveloped parts of the corridor provide better mobility; the more developed areas, while having access to goods and services, have experienced a decrease in mobility along the corridor.

-Between the developed portions of highways lies land that to date has remained relatively undeveloped for a variety of reasons.
+Between the developed portions of the corridors lies land that to date has remained relatively undeveloped for a variety of reasons.
 These undeveloped areas include the following:

-- Scenic/Protected Flanked by tree-covered areas, lakes and other natural features, these sections of highways stand the best chance of maintaining their natural, rural character.
-Some of these segments are protected in their undeveloped state, while others are not. - Rural: Vacant or Agricultural Clusters of large tracts of land that have never been developed or have been farmed (and continue to be farmed) are typically found in many locations along highways.
+- Scenic/Protected A segment of NC 49 is a designated NC Scenic Byway, and another segment passes through the Jordan Lake Recreation Area.
+Flanked by tree-covered areas, lakes and other natural features, these sections of the corridor are two of a few through which the roadways pass that stand the best chance of maintaining their natural, rural character.
+Some of these segments are protected in their undeveloped state, while others are not. - Rural: Vacant or Agricultural Clusters of large tracts of land that have never been developed or have been farmed (and continue to be farmed) can be found in multiple locations throughout the corridor.